dogus-utoopia/icarus-laboratory/README.md

 For clarification regarding licensing of prior ICARUS materials, see LICENSE_CLARIFICATION.txt in this repository.

-## Colaboración
+## Collaboration

-El proyecto ICARUS está abierto a colaboración técnica para:
+The ICARUS project is open to technical collaboration focused on:

-- implementación
+- implementation
-- simulación
+- simulation
-- análisis de estabilidad y atractores
-- evaluación de hipótesis de laboratorio

-La arquitectura y las hipótesis están cerradas y publicadas con DOI en Zenodo.
-La colaboración se limita a implementación y análisis técnico.

-Se busca perfil técnico hispanohablante.
+- stability and attractor analysis
+- evaluation of laboratory hypotheses

+The architecture and hypotheses are closed and published with DOI on Zenodo.
+Collaboration is limited to implementation and technical analysis.

+Spanish-speaking technical profiles preferred.

+Initial contact:
-Contacto inicial vía GitHub (Issues or Discussions).
+- GitHub (Issues or Discussions)
+- Email: dogus0@hotmail.com